pbakondy/mcc-mnc-list/README.md

 // get all the records from Hungary let filters = { mcc: '216' }

+// get all the records from countryName let filters = { countryName: 'Hungary' }

+// get all the records from brand let filters = { brand: 'T-Mobile' }

 // get a specific network item ( specified with two keys ) let filters = { mcc: '216', mnc: '30' }